nbrady-techempower/TFB-Documentation/docs/Codebase/Framework-Files.md

   * `versus (optional):` The name of another test (elsewhere in this project) that is a subset of this framework.
 This allows for the generation of the framework efficiency chart in the results web site.
 For example, Compojure is compared to "servlet" since Compojure is built on the Servlets platform.

 The [requirements section](../Project-Information/Framework-Tests#requirements) explains the expected response for each URL as well all metadata options available.

+# Test Docker File

+In order to install the necessary components for each framework test, a dockerfile named after that test is required.
+Looking at the `benchmark_config.json` for `compojure` above, a dockerfile for the default test would be called `compojure.dockerfile` and exist at the root level (in this case `frameworks/Clojure/compojure/compojure.dockerfile`.)
+All frameworks must have a default test with a corresponding dockerfile.
+The next entry requires a dockerfile named `compojure-raw.dockerfile`.

+Each tests' dockerfile should be considered independently.
+The idea is that a single dockerfile should be a complete install of the framework and run the server in the foreground.
+If the installation process is the same between two tests, it is encouraged that the code between the two dockerfiles looks the same.
+Docker will make use of its internal caching system such that the second test will build much faster.

+If you are unfamiliar with writing dockerfiles check out Docker's [documentation](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#sort-multi-line-arguments).
+Also check out how other framework's build their dockerfiles in our [repo](https://github.com/TechEmpower/FrameworkBenchmarks).